You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Conclusion

 In this article, we have introduced a framework for evaluating statistical decisions under both prior ambiguity and likelihood misspecification.
 Misspecification manifests as an exponential tilting of the loss function, while ambiguity corresponds to a search for the least favorable prior.
 We also develop a theory of local asymptotics under global misspecification, achieved by localizing the priors around a reference parameter, and use this theory to characterize optimal estimation and treatment-assignment decisions.
 Remarkably, in both cases, optimal decisions coincide with those under correct likelihood specification.

 The proposed framework opens several avenues for further research.
-While we discuss some examples of asymmetric loss functions in Appendix C, a general theory for characterizing optimal decisions under such losses remains to be developed.
-As noted there, optimal decisions under asymmetric loss may depend on the degree of misspecification.
-On model selection, while Section \ref{subsec:Model-selection} provides an initial treatment, a richer characterization would require taking the misspecification risks of competing likelihoods to converge to each other, so that meaningful tradeoffs between efficiency and misspecification robustness may emerge.
+While Section \ref{subsec:Model-averaging} provides an initial treatment of model averaging, a richer characterization may involve taking the misspecification risks of competing likelihoods to converge to each other, so that more nuanced tradeoffs between efficiency and misspecification robustness may emerge.
 A further extension would be to separate ambiguity concerns over the prior from those over candidate likelihoods, employing smooth ambiguity aversion for the latter, as discussed in Section \ref{subsec:Relaxing-caution}.
 This would bring the framework closer to the literature on Bayesian model averaging and model selection.